Rebel Ridge Outfitters

 Would my group be combined with other hunters?

 - No. You will only hunt with the people in your group.
 We never combine people of different groups.
-You would have exclusive access to any one of our seven large properties for your hunt.
+You will have exclusive access to several large properties for your hunt.
+In the past we have had single hunters ask us to put them with an existing group.
+We will not do this so please don't ask.

 Would we have to share accomodations with other hunters?

-- No. Your group will have one of our two lodging facilites all to yourselves.
+- No. Your group will have one of our two lodging facilities all to yourselves if you are staying in Syracuse, KS.

 Is there a seperate guide fee?